-If NEH has previously made an award in support of your project, you may apply for a new or subsequent stage or element of the project, which NEH will assess using the review criteria of the current competition.
+If NEH has previously made an award in support of your project, you may apply for a new or subsequent stage of the project, which NEH will assess using the review criteria of the current competition.

-Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding or approved federal award budget.
-If one application to NEH is pending, a second application for the same project costs, even if to a different program, may be ruled ineligible.
-However, you may submit multiple proposals for complementary aspects of the same overall project.
-If you are submitting complementary proposals to other NEH programs or government agencies, specify when and to whom in the Supplementary Cover Sheet for NEH Grant Programs.
-NEH may disallow costs or reject applications that include overlapping project costs.
+Per 2 CFR § 200.403(f), NEH does not permit overlapping costs on two or more awards for federal funding and/or approved federal award budgets.
+If you are submitting proposals to other NEH programs or government agencies, specify when and to whom in the Supplementary Cover Sheet for NEH Grant Programs.
+NEH may disallow overlapping project costs.
 An individual's level of effort cannot exceed 100% across multiple active federally funded awards.